A characterization of finitely generated reflection subgroups of Coxeter groups orthogonal to a reflection: Characterization of finitely generated

-\section{Characterization of finitely generated $W_S^{\perp x}$}
+\section{Characterization of finitely generated $W^{\perp r}$}

-In this section, we detect completely when the reflection subgroup $W^{\perp x}=W_S^{\perp x}$ introduced in Section \ref{sec:noteonZ} is finitely generated (Theorems \ref{thm:whenf.g._withcycle} and \ref{thm:whenf.g._acyclic}).
-This result suggests that a finitely generated Coxeter group may possess a non-finitely generated reflection subgroup frequently.
+In this section, we determine a necessary and sufficient condition for the reflection subgroup $W^{\perp r}$ with $r \in S$ introduced in Section \ref{sec:centralizer} to be finitely generated.
+This results shows that a finitely generated Coxeter group may frequently have a reflection subgroup which is not finitely generated.